-- Witness was believable in their characterizations and presented convincing testimony. - Witness was well prepared for answering the questions posed to them under direct examination and responded well to them. - Witness responded well to questions posed under cross-examination without unnecessarily disrupting or delaying court proceedings. - Witness understood the facts.

-- Witness testified to key facts in a consistent manner and avoided irrelevant comments. - Witness did not disrupt the trial with unreasonable inferences. - Played up the strengths of their statements and adequately explained the weaknesses. - Did not use notes. - Sounded spontaneous and not memorized. - Did not wear a costume.
+- Was believable in their characterizations and presented convincing testimony. - Was well prepared to answer the questions posed to them under direct examination and responded well to them. - Responded well to questions posed under cross-examination without unnecessarily disrupting or delaying court proceedings. - Understood the facts. - consistently testified to key facts and avoided irrelevant comments. - Did not disrupt the trial with unreasonable inferences. - Played up the strengths of their statements and adequately explained the weaknesses. - Did not use notes. - Sounded spontaneous and not memorized. - Did not wear a costume.

-Closing Arguments (x2)
+Closing Arguments (x2) - Attorney

-- Attorney's presentation contained elements of spontaneity and was not based entirely on a prepared text. - Attorney incorporated examples from the actual trial, while also being careful not to introduce statements and evidence that were not brought out during the trial. - Outlined the strengths of their side's witnesses and the weakness of the other side's witnesses. - Asked for the verdict, including a request for relief, and explained why the verdict was justifiable.
-Attorney made an organized and well-reasoned presentation summarizing the most important points for their team's side of the case. - Effective rebuttal countered the opponent's arguments. - Reviewed the exhibits and how they helped the case. - Stated the applicable law or statutes and how they supported the side's theory.
+- The presentation contained elements of spontaneity and was not based entirely on a prepared text. - Incorporated examples from the actual trial, while also being careful not to introduce statements and evidence that were not brought out during the trial. - Outlined the strengths of their side's witnesses and the weaknesses of the other side's witnesses. - Asked for the verdict, including a request for relief, and explained why the verdict was justifiable.
+Made an organized and well-reasoned presentation summarizing the most important points for their team's side of the case. - Effective rebuttal countered the opponent's arguments. - Reviewed the exhibits and how they helped the case. - Stated the applicable law or statutes and how they supported the side's theory.